seanseah/seanseah.github.io/life-big-moments.md

 I found myself plonked into the world of SMEs and Start Ups.
 Life in SPRING Singapore soon exposed me to a myraid of companies, and the challenges they faced.
 But the transition to SPRING aided my journey forward.
 I wanted a bigger challenge - to be in the eye of the storm.

 ### 2014 - Optic2Connect
 I was inspired by Jason and the visions for the company.
 We had dreams to make it big, but I also know the journey was fraught with risks.
 We fought for 2 years, but the industry demand wasn't as robust as we envisoned.
-It was an exciting journey, from networking with investors, closing deals, to striking industry partnerships, it was a highly enriching two years.
+It was an exciting journey, from networking with investors, closing deals, to striking industry partnerships.
+It was a highly enriching two years and I think the experience landed me my computer-related job years later.

 ### 2014 - Goodbye my love
 [Goodbye my love](/personal/Goodbye-My-Love).
 A part of me died with you, and I will always miss you, little cookie.

 ### 2015 - The Little Prince (Tyrant)
 Nothing changes your life as much as being a parent.
 I always like to spend time by myself, sometimes just spacing out, thinking about nothing.
 But ever since I became a dad, well, that time is sorely missed.
 That said, having little Shane is a blessing and tough as it is, I just got to embrace fatherhood with all that I can give.

+### Koyo

+### 2017 - Goodbye my love Pt 2